Wilfongjt/source-data/README.md

 Use your favorite data processing tool of choice.
 * Jupyter Notebook
 * Python
+* ...

 # Wrangling
+* Tables
-* Table Naming
+ * Name
   * A noun is preferred to a verb, Plurals are preferred to singular
-  * A 4 letter table abbreviation is required for tables names more than four characters long
+  * Provide a table abbreviation: A 3 letter abbreviation is preferred to a 4 letter abbreviation, a 4 letter abreviation is preferred to a longer abbrevation.
 * Table Columns
+  * Column names
-  * Column names prefixed with a table abbreviation is preferred to to column names with no prefix.
+   * column names prefixed with a table abbreviation preferred to to column names with no prefix.
+   * column names with underscores are preferred to column names with hyphens, column names with hyphens are preferred to column names with spaces, column names with spaces are just not right.
+   * column names in lower case are preferred to everything else
-  * Identity field:
+  * Identity columns:
-    * a universally unique identifyer (UUID) is preferred to a locally unique identity (i.e., a primary key), a locally unique identity is preffered to no identity.
+   * a universally unique identifyer (UUID) value is preferred to a locally unique identity value, a locally unique identity is preferred to no identity, things with no identity are not things at all.
-  *
-  *
+   * Alpha-numeric identity column names should end with the suffix "_id"
+   * Numeric identity column names should end with the suffix "_no"

 * Missing and Malformed Data
 * Duplicate Data
 * Outliers